flowcommerce/redux-fetch/docs/guides/ActivityIndicator.md

 `FETCH_SUCCESS` from Redux Fetch to toggle the visibility of your activity indicator.

-* Listen to store changes in your component and use the selectors exported by Redux Fetch (i.e. `getIsReadyStatePending` and/or `getIsReadyStateLoading`) to toggle the visibility of your activity indicator.
+* Listen to store changes in your component and use the selectors exported by Redux Fetch (i.e. `getIsPending` and/or `getIsLoading`) to toggle the visibility of your activity indicator.

 * Latch on to the render callbacks to mount/unmount a component in a separate DOM node (feels wrong, but it works too):